President: Anita Price

-James McMillan: A long-time resident of the Silver Valley, James has had a law practice in Wallace since 2007.
+James McMillan 2020 Vice President: A long-time resident of the Silver Valley, James has had a law practice in Wallace since 2007.
 He graduated from Wallace High School in 1999 and earned his Bachelor’s and Law Degrees from University of Idaho.
 A Chamber Board member since 2009, he is active in numerous community organizations and serves as Vice Chair of the Shoshone County Planning and Zoning Commission.

-Dr. Robert “Bob” Ranells: Bob’s career includes 18 years as school superintendent in Idaho and Washington, the past ten as Superintendent of Schools for Wallace District 393.
+Dr. Robert “Bob” Ranells: Bob’s career includes over 20 years as school superintendent in Idaho and Washington, the past eleven as Superintendent of Schools for Wallace District 393.
 He has been a Chamber of Commerce member in various communities since 1978 and understands how important an active and vibrant Chamber is to the success of a community and school district.
-2017 would mark his fourth year on the Wallace Chamber Board.
+2020 would mark his seventh year on the Wallace Chamber Board.

 Brenda Johnson is co-owner of Johnson’s Gems.
 A former board member of the Silver Valley Chamber, Brenda is also a long time volunteer for organizations countywide.
 A long time North Idaho resident, Brenda and her husband Ed reside in Pinehurst.
 Brenda is the chamber’s official representative to the North Idaho Tourism Alliance.